Lawrence Singleton

-Lawrence Bernard "Larry" Singleton (July 28, 1927 – December 28, 2001), nicknamed the "Mad Chopper" in media accounts, was an American criminal known for perpetrating an infamous rape and mutilation of adolescent hitchhiker Mary Vincent in California in 1978, and then perpetrating a second attack on a woman shortly after being released from prison eight years later.
-He raped Mary and cut off her arms, then left her to die in a culvert off of Interstate 5 in Del Puerto Canyon.
-Mary managed to hike to safety and later acted as a key witness against the rapist.
-Released from prison on good behavior after serving eight years of his fourteen-year sentence, Singleton later murdered Roxanne Hayes, a mother of three.
+Lawrence Bernard "Larry" Singleton (July 28, 1927 – December 28, 2001) was an American criminal who raped and mutilated adolescent hitchhiker Mary Vincent in California in 1978, and then murdered a woman after being released from prison eight years later.
+He raped Vincent and cut off her forearms, then left her to die in a culvert off Interstate 5 in Del Puerto Canyon.
+She managed to stop a car, and get to safety and later acted as a critical witness against Singleton and also in the later murder trial.
+Released from prison on good behavior after serving eight years of his fourteen-year sentence, he later murdered Roxanne Hayes, a mother of three.
 On February 19, 1997, police found him covered in blood after stabbing her in his new home.

 Biography

 Lawrence Singleton was born in Tampa, Florida.
 He worked as a merchant seaman.

 First conviction

-On September 29, 1978, Singleton picked up 15-year-old Mary Vincent of Las Vegas, Nevada, while she was hitchhiking from her grandfather's house in Berkeley, California back home to Las Vegas.
-He picked her up outside of Modesto, California, after which he knocked her unconscious with a sledgehammer, spent the whole night raping her, and tortured her by severing both her forearms with a hatchet.
-Singleton figured she was dead or near death and he threw her off of a 30-foot cliff on Interstate-5 near Del Puerto Canyon, leaving her naked and bleeding out.
-She mitigated the bleeding from her forearms by shoving them into mud, and the mud suppressed her bleeding while she managed to pull herself back up the cliff.
-She walked for three miles, naked, covered in blood, and armless, before finding and alerting a passing couple, who took her to a hospital.
+On September 29, 1978, Singleton picked up 15-year-old Mary Vincent of Las Vegas, Nevada, while she was hitchhiking to her grandfather's house in Berkeley, California, after running away from her abusive step-father at home in Las Vegas.
+He picked her up outside of Modesto, California, after which he knocked her unconscious with a sledgehammer, spent the night raping her, and tortured her by severing both her forearms with a hatchet.
+Singleton figured she was dead or near death, and he threw her off a 30-foot cliff on Interstate 5 near Del Puerto Canyon, leaving her naked and bleeding out.
+She mitigated the bleeding from her forearms by shoving them into mud, which suppressed her bleeding while she managed to pull herself back up the cliff.
+She walked for 3.9 miles, naked, covered in blood, and armless, before finding and alerting a passing couple who took her to a hospital.
 By the time of Singleton's arrest, Vincent wore prosthetic arms.

 Six months after the assault, Vincent faced Singleton at his trial, where her testimony helped to convict him.
 Singleton was sentenced to fourteen years in prison, the maximum allowed by law in California at that time.
 The presiding judge remarked: "If I had the power, I would send him to prison for the rest of his natural life."

 While Vincent won a $2.56 million civil judgment against Singleton, she was unable to collect it when Singleton revealed that he was unemployed, in poor health, and had only $200 in savings.

-Along with the particularly gruesome and callous aspects of the crime, the case became even more notorious after Singleton was paroled after serving only eight years in prison.
-He was able to reduce his time through good behavior and working as a teaching assistant in a prison classroom.
-Singleton was paroled to Contra Costa County, California, but no town would accept his presence, so he had to live in a trailer on the grounds of San Quentin prison until his parole ended a year later.
+Along with the particularly gruesome and callous aspects of the crime, the case became even more notorious after Singleton was paroled having served only eight years in prison.
+He reduced his time through good behavior and working as a teaching assistant in a prison classroom.
+Singleton was paroled to Contra Costa County, California.
+Still, no town would accept his presence, so he had to live in a trailer on the grounds of San Quentin prison until his parole ended a year later.